vitreusx/pas-cg/docs/source/user/qa.md

 - A list of current sync values, into `sync_values.csv`;
 - A list of current contacts, into `qa_contacts.csv`.
 Aside from the aforementioned data per contact, computed saturation is also included.
+- Aggregate stats, similar to the ones for the native contacts.
+Aside from the ones enumerated there, we also include the numbers for the dynamic disulfide bonds.